MicrosoftDocs/navdevitpro-content-pr/developer/devenv-raising-events.md

 If there are no subscribers to the published event, then the line of code that calls the event publisher method is ignored and not executed.

 ## <a name="RaisingEventEx">Example
 This example uses a page extension object **70000002 MyCustomerExt** to modify the page **21 Customer Card** so that an event is raised when a user changes the **Address** field.
-For this example, the event has already been published by the event publisher method `OnAddressLineChanged` in a separate codeunit called **70000001 MyPublishers**.
+This example assumes that the event has already been published by the event publisher method `OnAddressLineChanged` in a separate codeunit called **70000001 MyPublishers**.

+>[!NOTE]
+>This example is part of a larger, simple scenario where when users change the address of a customer on the page **21 Customer Card**, you want to check that the address does not include a plus sign (+).
+If it does, you want to display a message.
+To accomplish this, you will publish an event that is raised when the **Address** field on **Customer Card** is changed, and add an event subscriber method to that includes logic that checks the address value and returns a message to the user if it contains a plus sign.

 In the code that follows, the page extension object modifies the `OnBeforeValidate` trigger of the **Customer Card** page to raise the event `OnAddressLineChanged` which includes the new value of the **Address** field.

 ```
 pageextension 70000002 MyCustomerExt extends "Customer Card"